The beauty of the Crockpot is that, more often than not, you can just toss everything in and walk away.

 Who doesn’t love creamy alfredo sauce with al dente pasta and roasted chicken?
 It’s about as close to perfect as food gets if you ask me!

-You’ll notice that the chicken needs a quick sear before you add it to the pot.
-That’s optional but highly recommended for maximum flavor.
+You’ll sear the meat before you add it to the pot.
+That’s highly recommended for maximum flavor.

 That then cooks with heavy cream, chicken broth, butter, and garlic until tender, and then you’ll add the pasta right at the end, so it doesn’t overcook.